-Lexus + Clippers - Custom Car and Activation
+Lexus + Clippers Custom Car

 At the start of the 2015-16 season, Lexus and the Clippers signed a larger than usual partnership that included broadcast, print, digital, social, and even a physical club space.
 Creatives don't typically get involved in projects like this, but my art director and I volunteered for it, because free floor seats.